gazebosim/gz-sim/examples/scripts/log_video_recorder/README.md

 # Log Video Recorder

-This demo shows how to record videos from a log playback.
+This demo shows how to record videos from a log playback using the `LogVideoRecorder` system.
 The video is recorded from the view of the GUI camera which is set to follow entities in the world.
 One video will be created per entity.

-How are the entities chosen?
-Currently models that are within a hardcoded region in the world will be recorded.
-A TODO item is to let users choose what entities to record videos for.
+The entites can be specified by its name and by region (axis-aligned box) where the entities are located at the start of the log.

 ## Running the demo